 Common names: Bouteloua aristidoides (Kunth) Griseb. – needle grama; B. barbata Lag. sixweeks grama; B. curtipendula (Michx.)
 Torr. – side-oats grama; B. eriopoda (Torr.)
 Torr. – black grama; and B. trifida Thurb.
 Ex S. Watson – three-awn grama.

-Functional group and bloom season: Bouteloua aristidoides and B. barbata are native, warm season annual grasses that are active in August to Sept, and August to December; respectively (SEINet 2020).
-B. curtipendula, B. eriopoda are perennial native grasses blooming in May to October B. trifida is also a perennial with short rhizomes and blooming March to September.
+Functional group and bloom season: Bouteloua aristidoides and B. barbata are native, warm season annual grasses that are active in August to September, and August to December; respectively (SEINet 2020).
+Bouteloua curtipendula, B. eriopoda are perennial native grasses blooming in May to October B. trifida is also a perennial with short rhizomes and blooming March to September.

-Distribution in Mojave/Habitat: B. aristidoides and B. barbata are found on dry, rocky to sandy slopes, flats, washes, and disturbed areas below 1800 m and 1700 m, respectively (Columbus 2012a, b).
-B. curtipendula and B. eriopoda both range between 900 m to 1900 m, and occupy dry rocky hillslopes, flats and washes (Columbus 2012c, d).
-B. trifida also occupies dry rocky, primarily calcareous slopes from 200 m to 1600 m (Columbus 2012e).
+Distribution in Mojave/Habitat: B. aristidoides and B. barbata are found on dry, rocky to sandy slopes, flats, washes, and disturbed areas below 1800 m and 1700 m, respectively (Columbus 2012a, 2012b).
+Bouteloua curtipendula and B. eriopoda both range between 900 m to 1900 m, and occupy dry rocky hillslopes, flats and washes (Columbus 2012c, d).
+Bouteloua trifida also occupies dry rocky, primarily calcareous slopes from 200 m to 1600 m (Columbus 2012e).

 Flower color and shape: As grasses, all the inflorescences are green, some with reddish tinge as fruits ripen.
-B. a. var. aristidoides has upright inflorescences with widely separated pendant to adpressed branches each having 1 to 4 hairy spikelets with 2-7 mm awns; B. b. var. barbatus also has upright inflorescences with 2 to 8 widely spaced branches composed of 7 to 40 tightly spaced spikelets each having 2 to 7 mm awns; B. curtipendula has straight, upright inflorescences with 13 to 60 evenly spaced pendulus branches each comprised of 1 to 8 glabrous spikelets falling with the branch; B. eriopoda inflorescences are upright with 2 to 7 branches each 10 to 40 mm long with branches comprised of 1 to 8 ascending spikelets that are tightly clustered like a comb; and B. trifida has upright inflorescences with 1 to 7 widely spaced branches that are 10 to 35 mm long with tightly organized spikelets having 2 to 8 mm awns forming comb-shaped branches along the inflorescences (Columbus 2012e).
+Bouteloua a. var. aristidoides has upright inflorescences with widely separated pendant to adpressed branches each having 1 to 4 hairy spikelets with 2-7 mm awns; B. b. var. barbatus also has upright inflorescences with 2 to 8 widely spaced branches composed of 7 to 40 tightly spaced spikelets each having 2 to 7 mm awns; B. curtipendula has straight, upright inflorescences with 13 to 60 evenly spaced pendulus branches each comprised of 1 to 8 glabrous spikelets falling with the branch; B. eriopoda inflorescences are upright with 2 to 7 branches each 10 to 40 mm long with branches comprised of 1 to 8 ascending spikelets that are tightly clustered like a comb; and B. trifida has upright inflorescences with 1 to 7 widely spaced branches that are 10 to 35 mm long with tightly organized spikelets having 2 to 8 mm awns forming comb-shaped branches along the inflorescences (Columbus 2012e).

 Pollinator use: All four of the grasses featured in this account are wind pollinated.
 All five Bouteloua spp. in this account are likely to be used by the larvae of the Pahaska skipper (Hesperia pahaska Leussler), and the orange skipperling (Copaeodes aurantiaca Hewitson; Calscape.org 2020).